TheOnlyZac/sly1/README.md

 # Sly Cooper and the Thievius Raccoonus

-This is an experimental decompilation of Sly Cooper and the Thievius Raccoonus for the PlayStation 2.
-The project is a work-in-progress, and based on the NTSC-U version of the game (`SCUS-971.98`).
+This is a work-in-progress, experimental decompilation of Sly Cooper and the Thievius Raccoonus for the PlayStation 2.
+It is based on the NTSC-U version of the game (`SCUS-971.98`).

 The goal of this project is to better understand how the game works.
 This repo does not contain any game assets or original code from the game's executable.